 Inputs 1 & 2 are the stereo inputs (use input 1 for mono).
+When recording more than two channels, use inputs 3-6 as required.

 Press 'L' to start and stop recording.
 Press 'R' to start and stop playback of the last recording.
 Both knobs can be 'locked' to prevent accidental activation.
 This is done by turning them anticlockwise.
 If the button is pressed while locked, the display indicates this: